kevinfjiang/NBATextAlerts/ReadMe.md

 If you made it this far, thank you so much for reading this.
 I appreciate anyone who took the time to look.
 I'd like to thank primarily my brother who gave me the idea.
 I'd also like to thank my stats grade for sacrificing itself for this project.
-Once again, I am a student, so I appreciate any and all constructive feedback, nor will I claim I am the only person with this bad idea.
+Once again, I am a student, so I appreciate any and all constructive feedback, nor will I claim I am the only person with this silly idea.
+I have considrered creating a bot that tweets at Simmons everytime he makes a 3.